 This leafy green is a source of lutein and zeaxanthin, which are related to vitamin A and beta-carotene, and may help protect eye tissues from sunlight damage and reduce the risk of eye changes related to aging.
-Other good sources of these nutrients include dark green leafy vegetables such as collard greens, turnip greens and spinach, broccoli, peas, kiwi, red grapes, yellow squash, oranges, corn, papaya and pistachios.
+Other good sources of these nutrients include dark green leafy vegetables such as collard greens, turnip greens and spinach, broccoli, kiwi, grapes, yellow squash, oranges, corn and egg yolk.
 Your body needs fat to absorb lutein and zeaxanthin, so be sure to eat them with a bit of unsaturated fat such as a drizzle of olive oil or a few slices of avocado.
-And kale also contains vitamin C and beta-carotene, other eye-friendly nutrients.
+Kale also contains vitamin C and beta-carotene, other eye-friendly nutrients.

 Sweet Potatoes: The Color of Health

 Beta-carotene gives these tubers their orange color.
-Your body converts beta-carotene to vitamin A, a nutrient that helps prevent dry eyes and night blindness.
+Your body converts beta-carotene to vitamin A, a nutrient that helps prevent night blindness and age related macular degeneration.
 Sweet potatoes not your favorite?
 For beta-carotene, try other deep orange foods, such as carrots and butternut squash, plus dark green foods including spinach and collard greens.
 Liver, milk and eggs are also sources of vitamin A.

 And, similar to lutein and zeaxanthin, beta-carotene and vitamin A are absorbed best when eaten with a little healthy fat such as olive oil.